CorentinWicht/TimeFreq/README.md

 3.TimeFreq_Figures.m (optional and still in development)
 ```

-You will find below a step by step explanation of how to run each script.
+You will find below a step by step explanation on how to run each script.

 ### 1.TimeFreq_Design.m